rkhaimov/storyshots/notes.md

 ui-play - self-explanatory

+press-play - that is a good name

 # Functional improvements

+* Add story search
+  * Should work like live filter on groups and story contents
 * Add more info when failed (by which selectors was unable to find an element, on what action)
   * Probably requires to develop separate error pane
   * Error should be linked to specific test config